 Planning to meet the needs of the population

-Planning in the NHS is complex; the NHS is a national service with standards and targets that need to be met in the BNSSG area, as elsewhere in the country.
+Planning in the NHS is complex; the NHS is a national service with standards and targets that need to be met in Bristol, North Somerset and South Gloucestershire, as elsewhere in the country.

 An example of these targets is that at least 95% of patients going to A&E should be seen and treated within 4 hours.